javierperez98/react_Portfolio/README.md

 - The first section displays a link to my resume and to contact me.
 Along with links to my LinkedIn and Github.
 - The Navbar has links to jump to each section in my portfolio.
 - The About me section goes over a little bit about myself.
 It shows the major programing languages know.
-- Expericence section goes over the coding languages I know and my experience level with them.
+- Experience section goes over the coding languages I know and my experience level with them.
 - Projects section displays some of the projects I have created or been a part of as a developer.
 - The contact me section have links to my github profile, linkedin, and email to contact me.